Website & blogs © Louis Kraft 2013-2020

 Years would pass, some good while others were bad.
 With the birth of my daughter Marissa in the early 1980s I knew what I wanted to do with the rest of my life.
 I had begun writing screenplays in the 1970s.
 By the mid-1980s I began selling magazine articles.
-Knowing that computers were the future I quit acting cold turkey and perhaps nine months later landed a job with a corporate insurance firm as a secretary under the condition that I teach myself the computer (to date I had never touched one).
+Knowing that computers were the future I quit acting cold turkey and perhaps nine months later landed a job with a corporate insurance brokerage firm as a secretary under the condition that I teach myself the computer in two weeks (to date I had never touched one).
 That was probably the biggest job I ever landed in my life for it gave me my future.

 Defending my writing